 8. Do I have to write the optional essays?

 Write all the essays.
 You should consider all of them required, even the optional ones.
-Although, by definition, optional essays are not mandatory, they are another opportunity for you to impress the admissions committee and stand out.
+Optional essays are not required, but they are a chance to impress the admissions committee.

 To your success,